Best Florida Auto Insurance in 2026 (Top 10 Companies)

 To find the cheapest auto insurance companies in Florida, you should compare Florida car insurance quotes to see which company offers coverage at a price that works for you.

 A person’s driving record can significantly impact their Florida auto insurance rates.
 You can see how much auto insurance costs in Florida for people with different driving records.
+Maintaining continuous coverage and avoiding additional incidents may help reduce costs over time.

-Insurance CompanyOne AccidentOne DUIOne TicketClean Record
+CompanyOne AccidentOne DUIOne TicketClean Record

 Allstate TablePress Logo$324$309$266$245